As someone who has made a lot of high ticket sales as an affiliate marketer, I want to share how I personally to do it in this article.

 And I could keep adding more items on that list, but this is a good starting point.

-Step 2: Filter out the list you made and see which products are popular.
+Step 2: Filter out the list and see which products are popular.

 The popular products are the ones you will want to target.